KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/about/introduction.rst

 BakeMaster makes the whole process easy to tweak and delivers more functionalities.

 Never worry about the nodes again: just toggle a couple of settings and BakeMaster will configure it all for you.
 Cycles maps are gone?
-Not just yet - simpler UI and manageable settings make it feel like a new book.
+Not just yet - simpler UI and manageable settings make it feel cool.

 For whom is BakeMaster?
 =======================